Everyone wants a perfectly toned body, but let’s face it, finding time to go to the gym daily can be difficult. Lucky for you, you don't have to.

 #5 - Treadmill Shuts Off During Use

-If the treadmill unexpectedly turns off during your workout, check the power source, power cord, and circuit breaker.
+If the treadmill unexpectedly turns off during your workout, check the power source, cord, and circuit breaker.
 Overloading the circuit with other devices may cause the treadmill to shut off.
 Additionally, inspect the treadmill for overheating.
 If the issue persists, consult a technician.

 #6 - Uneven Running Surface